-The School Board places trust in the Called workers of Good Shepherd Lutheran School and desires to support their actions as far as possible so that they are free from unnecessary or negative criticism and complaints.
-The Board recognizes, however, that Called workers are not exempt from criticism.
+The School Board places trust in the faculty and staff of Good Shepherd Lutheran School and desires to support their actions as far as possible so that they are free from unnecessary or negative criticism and complaints.
+The Board recognizes, however, that faculty and staff are not exempt from criticism.
 For this reason, constructive criticism of the school or its teachers is welcomed when motivated by sincere Christian desire to provide students with quality spiritual and academic training.